 Proactive Measures to Mitigate Churn Before an Executive Sponsor Leaves

-Reacting to the exit of an executive sponsor is usually less-effective especially when replacement executives are eager to make changes.
-Surviving the transition requires laying the appropriate groundwork and leveraging your champion’s relationship to create more advocates that understand your value.
+Reacting to the exit of an executive sponsor is usually less-effective, especially when replacement executives are eager to make changes.
+Surviving the transition requires laying the appropriate groundwork and leveraging your champion’s relationship to create more advocates who understand your value.

 1. Set Clear Expectations